This is a guide to upgrading from

 Use Open with from your dashboard to drill down into other applications to gain further insights or start workflows.

-In cases where a tile couldn't be upgraded, you can re-create it manually if all of the following conditions are met:
+In cases where a tile couldn't be upgraded, you can recreate it manually if all of the following conditions are met:

-dt.davis.problems, since it is based on Davis problemsTo re-create the tile
+dt.davis.problems, since it's based on

 In the upper-right of the dashboard, select Add > DQL.

-Dashboards app will display an empty Query Grail tile and a tile edit panel open to the Data tab.
+Dashboards will display an empty Query Grail tile and a tile edit panel open to the Data tab.

 On the Data tab